Hirosaki Castle

 Hirosaki Castle (弘前城, Hirosaki-jō) is a hirayama-style Japanese castle constructed in 1611.
-It was the seat of the Tsugaru clan, a 47,000 koku tozama daimyō clan who ruled over Hirosaki Domain, Mutsu Province, in what is now central Hirosaki, Aomori Prefecture, Japan.
+It was the seat of the Tsugaru clan, a 47,000 koku tozama daimyō clan which ruled over Hirosaki Domain, Mutsu Province, in what is now central Hirosaki, Aomori Prefecture, Japan.
 It was also referred to as Takaoka Castle (鷹岡城 or 高岡城, Takaoka-jō).

 Background

 Hirosaki Castle measures 612 meters east-west and 947 meters north-south.
 Its grounds are divided into six concentric baileys, which were formerly walled and separated by moats.
 It is unusual in that its Edo period tenshu and most of its outline remains intact.
 Noted historian and author Shiba Ryōtarō praised it as one of the "Seven Famous Castles of Japan" in his travel essay series Kaidō wo Yuku.

 History

 During the late Sengoku period, former Nambu retainer Ōura Tamenobu was awarded revenues of 45,000 koku by Toyotomi Hideyoshi for his role in the Battle of Odawara in 1590.
 He took the family name of Tsugaru at that time.
 At the Battle of Sekigahara, he sided with Tokugawa Ieyasu and was subsequently confirmed as lord of Hirosaki Domain with revenues increased to 47,000 koku.

 In 1603, he began work on a castle in Hirosaki; however, work was suspended with his death in Kyoto in 1604.
-Work was resumed by his successor, Tsugaru Nobuhira in 1609, who stripped Horikoshi Castle and Ōura Castle of buildings and materials in order to speed its completion.
+Work was resumed by his successor, Tsugaru Nobuhira in 1609, who stripped Horikoshi Castle and Ōura Castle of buildings and materials in order to speed up its completion.

 The current castle was completed in 1611.
 However, in 1627, the 5-story tenshu was struck by lightning and destroyed by fire.
 It was not rebuilt until 1810 when the present 3-story structure was erected, but at the southeast corner, rather than the original southwest location.
 It was built by the 9th daimyō, Tsugaru Yasuchika.